Dr. Haili Ma

 - Location: 1.04 stage@leeds

-My research focuses on intangible cultural heritage, cultural and creative industries, cultural policy, creative economy in global contexts.
+My research focuses on Intangible cultural heritage/Chinese opera, Chinese cultural and creative industries, cultural policy and creative economy in global contexts.
 I am particularly interested in the evolution of traditional art forms and the distinctive role of entrepreneur artists in generating sustainable social, political and economic growth.

 Before coming to the UK in 1997, I was a member of the Shanghai Luwan All-Female Yue Opera Company, specializing in Xiaosheng (male role).
 I have continued to perform and produce whilst I pursue academic studies: between 2006-2007 I conceived and performed the lead character Song in Dis-Orientation, at Riverside Studios, Hammersmith, London in collaboration with Shanghai Yue Opera House; I sang Chinese opera and fused it with international musicians from Congo, Brazil, Iran, Pakistan and Palestine at the 2007 Manchester International Festival, which received 5 out of 5 review; in 2012, I co-produced the Manchester Carnival Parade, fusing Chinese opera movements with Maculele dance.
 I completed a PhD at the School of Performance and Cultural Industries, University of Leeds, in 2011, with Research Distinction.